-The ANOVA table 8 showed the Sum of Squares of the regression (SSR) model, the Residuals Sum of Squares (RSS) also known as the Sum of Squared Errors (SSE) and the Total Sum of Squares (TSS).
+Table shows the Sum of Squares of the regression (SSR) model, the Residuals Sum of Squares (RSS) also known as the Sum of Squared Errors (SSE) and the Total Sum of Squares (TSS).
 The sum SSR is also known as the explained sum of squares (ESS) is a measure of the deviations between the predicted value and the mean.

 The SSE is the sum of squared deviations (errors/residuals) between the regression function and the empirical data.
 A small RSS value indicates a tight fit of the model to the data.
 Total Sum of Squares (TSS) is total of SSE and SSR.
 The ratio of SSR (explained variance) and TSS gives the coefficient of determination given in the model summary table.
-The RSS divided by its degrees of freedom gives the mean square due to regression ( $MS_R$ ).
-SSE divided by its degrees of freedom gives the mean square due to Error ( $MS_E$ ).
-The ratio of $MS_R$ and $MS_E$ give the F ratio.
+The RSS divided by its degrees of freedom gives the mean square due to regression (MS_R).
+SSE divided by its degrees of freedom gives the mean square due to Error (MS_E).
+The ratio of MS_R and MS_E give the F ratio.
 The F-ratio is a test statistic that used to decide whether a model as whole is statistically significant.
-F ratio obtained meant that the regression model as whole was statistically significant (F=41.238, p=.000) at 0.05significant level.
+From the ANOVA result below, this model is significant (F=41.238, p=000) and it accounted for about 58% (R square=.584)) of variations in quality regulatory guidelines of cold supply chain products within Nairobi region.
 Thus the model is appropriate in predicting the level of quality of cold supply chain at given levels of the independent variables.